-The basic difference between browsers and search engines: a web browser allows you to read this article that explains, “What’s the difference between a web browser and a search engine?”
-However, a search engine found this article on the internet.
+Although web browsers and search engines do work together, they are not the same thing.
+There are many differences between them, the key one being that a web browser allows you to read this article about the web browser and search engine differences, while a search engine found this article on the internet.

 Table of contents